 - Switch over to the Preview mode and navigate to your Clip Settings on the right-side panel and select Captions.

-- Choose the (main) language of the video from the drop-down and press the Generate Transcription button:
+- Choose the (main) language of the video from the drop-down and press the Generate Transcript button:

-- Once loading is complete, a new tab under Captions will appear.
-From there, select Options and toggle the Enable Captions on Video switch.
+- Once loading is complete, the Options tab will become selectable.
+From there, toggle the Enable Captions on Video switch.
 Press play or move the cursor where there is dialogue to view your Captions.

 Note: If you turn the Enable Captions toggle to OFF, it will erase any changes that you made manually to the Captions in the Transcript.